NBISweden/workshop-genome_annotation_elixir/labs/maker_evidence.md

 agat_sp_statistics.pl --gff maker_evidence/maker_annotation.gff
 ```

+:question: How many genes do you get? what kind of statistics do you see?

-We could now also visualise the annotation in the Webapollo genome browser.
+We could now also visualise the annotation in the Webapollo genome browser (like we did for the augustus exercises).